cbenard/comicfeeds/README.md

 Please see my [blog post](http://chrisbenard.net/2013/06/28/how-to-fix-the-dilbert.com-rss-feed/) for more information on background and usage.

 ## Dilbert
-Dilber has been removed due to [current events](https://www.cnn.com/2023/02/27/media/dilbert-distributor-scott-adams/index.html) relating to its author.
+Dilbert has been removed due to [current events](https://www.cnn.com/2023/02/27/media/dilbert-distributor-scott-adams/index.html) relating to its author.

 ## Example feeds
 * [Penny-Arcade](http://comicfeeds.chrisbenard.net/view/pennyarcade/default)